libis/rdm-integration/context/globus_options_problem.md

 ## Globus uploads and the file status afterwards

 Globus gives only a `last_modified` timestamp as the remote hash, and that can never be recomputed from the stored file.
-When a transfer starts, the source timestamp of every transferred file is recorded in Redis under `globus transfer <pid> -> <file id>` for `LockMaxDuration`.
-The next rehash job consumes it once and stores it as the file's `last_modified` hash, keyed to the Dataverse checksum, so the file shows as equal until either side changes.
-Files that reach Dataverse another way keep the previous behaviour and show as updated.
+Once the transfer task is accepted and Dataverse has registered the files (`doTransfer` in the globus plugin), a record per file is written to Redis under `globus transfer <pid> -> <file id>` for `LockMaxDuration`: the storage identifier Dataverse handed out for the transfer plus the source timestamp (`types.GlobusTransfer`).
+The rehash job (`globusTransferLastModified` in core) uses the timestamp only when the file listed by Dataverse is backed by that very storage object, and keeps the record, so a wiped hash cache can be rebuilt.
+A transfer that fails before Dataverse accepts the files leaves no record, a file replaced through the UI has another object and stays "updated", and records written before the object binding (a bare timestamp) are ignored.

+Persisting a Globus job drops the cached rehash of every file it transfers, copies included: a file deleted outside the integration and copied again with identical content keeps its Dataverse checksum, so the old cache entry would still match and the job that reads the transfer record would never be queued.

 A polled compare (`api/common/compare`) queues the rehash job itself when no job holds the dataset lock, after refreshing the destination side from the